utkarshcmu/grafana.org/content/blog/2017-07-07-timeshift-ep3.md

 <br />
 #### From the Blogosphere
+- [**Choosing a synthetic monitoring solution that will not fail you when you need it – based on a true story.**](http://engineering.taboola.com/choosing-a-synthetic-monitoring-solution-that-will-not-fail-you-when-you-need-it-based-on-a-true-story/): After some major glitches, Taboola Engineering needed to take a second look at their synthetic monitoring.
+This is the journey they took to migrate off the big brands, and move to worldPing – a plugin for Grafana.

 - [**Visualizing Smog Sensor Data with the help of Vert.x, Prometheus, and Grafana**](https://developers.redhat.com/blog/2017/07/06/visualizing-smog-sensor-data-with-the-help-of-vert-x-prometheus-and-grafana/): An end-to-end example of an IoT device sending data in a certain format, translating the data into a format Prometheus expects, and visualizing the data in Grafana.

 - [**How to Use Grafana to Monitor JMeter Non-GUI Results**](https://www.blazemeter.com/blog/how-to-use-grafana-to-monitor-jmeter-non-gui-results): Iurii takes us through a useful way to monitor the results of your load tests using Apache JMeter in non-GUI mode which is quicker and requires less machine resources.